 This article is going to be interesting to you if one of these points applies:

 Great, you are still reading!
 You might notice that spreadsheets are sometimes being used for things that they have not been made for.
 A few of those things could be project planning, todo lists, a complete CRM or product inventory.
 When making these things you will notice that it becomes too complex for a spreadsheet.
-This mainly has to do with the fact that you can't make relations.
+This mainly has to do with the fact that you can’t make relations.
 Lets say you are making a project planning and want to know which team member is going to work is which task.
 You need to make a relation with the team member and the task.
-It becomes especially difficult if you also want to group these tasks in sprints or milestones and if you have customers that can have different projects.
+It becomes especially difficult if you also want to workspace these tasks in sprints or milestones and if you have customers that can have different projects.
 Imagine doing this with a spreadsheet, keeping everything clear and organised while collaborating with your team members.
 We also think this is very hard!

 You are also limited in which types of data you can store.
 By default the spreadsheet recognizes which value you are adding to a cell.
 This could be a text, number, date or a formula.
 But what if you want to store images, files, checkboxes, bar codes, ratings or you just want to add a little bit of logic to a cell, for example where you can only choose from a set of choices or for example a number with 3 decimals after the dot or comma.